Ohio Payroll Tax Registration

 2. Register for Withholding Tax Online

-Log into Ohio Business Gateway with your OH ID account to apply for a Withholding Tax account online.
+Log in to Ohio Business Gateway with your OH ID account to apply for a Withholding Tax account online.
 Immediately after registration you will receive a eight-digit Withholding Tax Account ID (it will look like 5x-xxxxxx).

 3. Configure Payroll with Your Withholding Account ID